isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 These and other actions make the Federal Senate a standard in the so-called "green practices[\[5\]](#_ftn5)", by means of the continuous association of good public management with the sustainability principles.

 **Name and Institution of Proponent:**
 Roberto Ricardo Carlos Grosse Junior

 Senate of Brazil

 **Bio:**
 TBA

-**Title: What is the True Carbon Footprint of a Virtual Archives: Re-thinking Environmental Impact and Sustainability in the Context of Emerging Technologies**
+# What is the True Carbon Footprint of a Virtual Archives: Re-thinking Environmental Impact and Sustainability in the Context of Emerging Technologies

 **Abstract:**
 The volume and variety of multimedia content to be preserved has increased exponentially since the mid-2010s.
 Digital archivists are now faced with electronic records that defy categorization, content creators range from enthusiastic amateurs to highly trained experts, and vast amounts of cloud storage is now ubiquitous.
 When assessing the carbon footprint of generating and storing digital content, it is essential to consider the environmental impact of factors such as electricity, networking and computing technologies, and socio-economic privilege.
 Emerging technologies such as artificial intelligence/machine learning, blockchain, metaverse, and extended realities have changed existing industries and generated new disciplines.
 These new technologies also affect how content is visualized and put an increased emphasis on the experience of interacting with that content.

 The author uses several case studies from contemporary new media art, performing arts, and virtual cultural heritage to highlight the complexity of defining “sustainability” when creating and maintaining virtual archives.
 These case studies are drawn from areas such as eco-art, generative art, and virtual reality to demonstrate how emerging technologies are or can be used to build repositories of experiences rather than simple static objects.
 The main rationale for selecting from the arts and humanities is that they offer unusually complex scenarios that eventually have implications for other fields.
 Insights from the research of digital preservationists such as David Bearman and Colin Post will be used as the lens through which to assess the feasibility of maintaining these new types of repositories over time.

 **Name and Institution of Proponent:**
 Eugenia Kim, Independent researcher

 **Bio:**
 **Eugenia S. Kim** is a Korean-American transdisciplinary creator and researcher who uses movement and multimedia technology to create narratives and visualize various types of lived experiences.
 Her doctoral research proposed the use of dance and somatic movement practices, motion capture and virtual reality (VR) for creating illness narratives about bipolar disorder.
 From 2001-2017, she mainly created and performed in live dance works for the stage before switching her focus to motion capture, VR, and the metaverse.
 She was also a digital archivist/humanist/librarian from 2011-2016 with a focus on digital dance preservation.
 Her current research focuses on using mocap data and metaverse platforms to create embodied archives about living with chronic pain.
 Eugenia is an editor for the Journal of Dance and Somatic Practices, a board member of the Somatic Practices and Chronic Pain Network, and an artist with the Augmented Materiality Lab (School of Creative Media, City University of Hong Kong).
 She holds a PhD in Creative Media from the City University of Hong Kong, MS in Information Science from University at Albany, and BS in Electronic Media, Arts and Communications from Rensselaer Polytechnic Institute.

-**Title:** **The Paradox of Digital Sustainability**
+#  **The Paradox of Digital Sustainability**

 **Abstract:**
 It is clear that rapid and radical transformation towards a low-carbon society is needed to prevent the increase of further environmental disasters.
 But what happens to the increasing footprint that is left when considering the future of the digital present?
 Since the advent of digital technology, heritage is created, stored and preserved by heritage and archival institutions.
 Consisting of different technical layers, digital heritage’s functioning relies heavily on the migration, emulation or virtualization of technical equipment and infrastructures.
 A tension emerges between the need to keep digital material safe for the future and the continuing need to update technical tools, methods and skills to enable these projects to function.
 While recognizing the value of recent sustainability efforts to minimise the carbon footprint in museum and archival institutions, for an archival ecological paradigm shift to occur, also socio-cultural adaptation is needed.
 I will discuss the paradox of ‘digital sustainability’ in relation to the preservation of digital art, and address another potential area where digital preservation can become more sustainable: the concept and practice of ‘networks of care’.
 This notion proposes to extend care by letting digital heritage evolve, in which the ‘original’ may be decaying over time (Desilvey 2017).
 Such an approach requires a collaborative model of shared governance in which digital preservation will depend less on continuous technical innovation in favour of the engagement and preservation of social relations and low-tech solutions, thereby reducing vulnerability, creating greater socio-cultural awareness and moving towards a resilient and sustainable management of digital heritage.

 **Name and Institution of Proponent:**
 Annet Dekker

 University of Amsterdam

 **Bio:**
 **Annet Dekker** ([http://aaaan.net](http://aaaan.net)) is Assistant Professor Archival and Information Studies at the University of Amsterdam, and Visiting Professor and co-director of the Centre for the Study of the Networked Image at London South Bank University.
 She has a long career in working as a researcher and curator for international organizations, festivals and galleries where she organizes exhibitions, workshops, artists-in-residencies, and conferences.
 She publishes regularly in numerous collections and journals and is the editor of several volumes, most recently, _Documentation as Art: Expanded Digital Practices_ (Routledge, 2022, co-edited with Gabriella Giannachi), _Curating Digital Art._ _From Presenting and Collecting Digital Art to Networked Co-Curating_ (Valiz 2021), _Lost and Living (in) Archives_ (Valiz 2017).
 Her monograph, _Collecting and Conserving Net Art.
 Moving Beyond Conventional Methods_ (Routledge 2018), is a seminal work in the field of digital art conservation.

-**Title: Opportunities for improving sustainable practices and preservation at the Alexander Turnbull Library, New Zealand**
+# Opportunities for improving sustainable practices and preservation at the Alexander Turnbull Library, New Zealand

 **Abstract:**
 The Alexander Turnbull Library’s collection stores are maintained at stringent temperature and humidity levels as an obligation to preserve the collections in perpetuity.
 As a consequence of upholding these conditions, the mechanical systems for climate control in the stores consume around 80% of the total energy used in the National Library building.

 Better understanding of the environmental impact on collection materials and decay has led to more nuanced approaches to environmental management, involving collaboration and planning based on the principles of risk management.
 Moreover, it was recognised that there are opportunities to optimise the operations of the mechanical systems to lower energy consumption and costs.